fqborges/webpack-fix-style-only-entries/README.md

    - default: ["less", "scss", "css"]
    - optional
    - Example: to identify only 'foo' and 'bar' extensions as styles: `new FixStyleOnlyEntriesPlugin({ extensions:['foo', 'bar'] }),`
+ - silent: `true` to supress logs to console